App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 Benefits:

-• Efficient scale: Reduce wasted spend on low-intent cohorts by suppressing low-pCLV conversion events.
+- Less waste: Reduce spend on low-intent cohorts by suppressing low-pCLV conversion events.

 pCLV Modeling Approaches